apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Putin approves changes to Russia's nuclear doctrine**
+**Hong Kong 47: Pro-democracy icons sentenced to decades in jail**

-You can read more about it [here](https://www.bbc.com/news/articles/cj4v0rey0jzo).
+You can read more about it [here](https://www.bbc.com/news/articles/cx2l4eynl4zo).

 ## Requirements
 - Python 3.8